ShocKwav3/MultifunctionalKnob/docs/development-guide.md

 We prioritize writing **testable code** (using dependency injection, interfaces, and modular design) but **do not require automated unit tests** (e.g., Google Test, Unity) at this stage.

 - **Testable Code:** Components should be designed to be testable in the future.
-Use interfaces (e.g., `DisplayInterface`) and dependency injection to allow mocking.
+Use interfaces (e.g., `DisplayInterface`) and dependency injection to allow mocking. *Specifically, mode handlers (e.g., `EncoderModeHandlerScroll`, `EncoderModeHandlerZoom`) must accept `BleKeyboard*` via constructor dependency injection to ensure testability of BLE interactions.*
 - **Manual Testing:** Primary validation is done via:
   - **Serial Monitor:** Verifying log output and state changes.
   - **Hardware Testing:** Verifying physical interaction (encoder, buttons) and BLE behavior.